Persian carpet: Commercial aspects

 Iran exported $517 million worth of hand-woven carpets in 2002.
 Iran's carpet exports amounted to US$635 million in 2004, according to the figures from the state-owned Iran Carpet Company.
-In October 2006, National Iranian Carpet Center revealed that hand-woven carpets have ranked first in country's non-oil exports and hold the third position among overall exports.
+In October 2006, National Iranian Carpet Center revealed that hand-woven carpets have ranked first in the country's non-oil exports and hold the third position among overall exports.
 Nearly five million workers are engaged in the Iranian carpet industry, making it one of the biggest enterprises in the country.

-The absence of modern R&D is causing rapid decline in the size as well as market value of this art.
+The absence of modern R&D is causing a rapid decline in the size as well as market value of this art.